-The Board of Management are responsible for the preparation of the financial report that gives a true and fair view and have determined that the basis of preparation described in Note 1 to the financial report is appropriate to meet the requirements of the Associations Incorporation Act and Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012.
+The Board of Management are responsible for the preparation and fair presentation of the financial report in accordance with the reporting requirements of the Associations Incorporation Act and Division 60 of the Australian Charities and Not-for-Profits Commission Act 2012.
 The Board of Management's responsibility also includes such internal control as the responsible entities determine is necessary to enable the preparation of a financial report that gives a true and fair view and is free from material misstatement, whether due to fraud or error.